Coloring decompositions of complete geometric graphs: Introduction

 \begin{conjecture} Every decomposition $[K_n,P]$ of the complete graph $K_n$ satisfies \end{conjecture}

-Note that for every decomposition $[K_n,P]$ of the complete graph $K_n$, since $P$ is a set of non-empty \emph{induced} subgraphs of $K_n$, then the set $P$ consist of \emph{complete} subgraphs of $K_n$.
+Note that for every decomposition $[K_n,P]$ of the complete graph $K_n$, since $P$ is a set of non-empty \emph{induced} subgraphs of $K_n$, the set $P$ consists of \emph{complete} subgraphs of $K_n$.
 To avoid repetition, we do not reiterate this in what follows, but we ask the reader to keep it in mind throughout the paper.

-In this paper, spired by Conjecture \ref{conjecture1.2}we study a problem about decompositions of Complete Geometric Graphs.
-A \emph{geometric graph} $\mathsf{G}$ is a drawing in the plane of a graph $G$, such that its vertices are points in general position (no three of them are collinear), and its edges are straight-line segments.
-Two geometric graphs have \emph{nonempty intersection} if either (1) they have a common vertex, or (2) there exist a pair of edges, one from each graph, which cross.
+In this paper, inspired by Conjecture \ref{conjecture1.2}, we study a problem about decompositions of complete geometric graphs.
+A \emph{geometric graph} $\mathsf{G}$\footnote{To avoid any possible confusion, geometric graphs will be denoted by Sans Serif Math letters.} is a drawing in the plane of a graph $G$, such that its vertices are points in general position (no three of them are collinear), and its edges are straight-line segments.
+Two geometric graphs have \emph{nonempty intersection} if either (1) they have a common vertex, or (2) there exists a pair of edges, one from each graph, that crosses.
 A \emph{complete geometric graph} of order $n$, denoted $\mathsf{K}_n$, is a graph in wich each vertex is adjacent to every other vertex.